 TSH (thyroid stimulating hormone or thyrotropin): test for hypothyroidism, hyperthyroidism and to monitor thyroid replacement therapy

 Thyroxine (T4) Free Serum: test for hypothyroidism and hyperthyroidism

 Other thyroid tests include T3 resin uptake (T3RU) and tests for test Thyroid Antibodies, Calcitonin, and Thyroglobulin

 The preferred test to screen for thyroid disorders is a TSH test.
-If your TSH level is abnormal, it will usually be followed up with a test for total T4 or free T4.
+If your TSH level is abnormal, it will usually be followed up with a total T4 or free T4 test.